fokx/tauri-plugin-android-fs/README.md

 ```

 ### 2. Public Storage
-File storage intended to be shared with other apps and user.
+File storage that is available to other applications and users.

 ```
 use tauri_plugin_android_fs::{AndroidFs, AndroidFsExt, PublicImageDir, PublicStorage};